• Skip to primary navigation

 It’s no secret that baking with fruits in season makes a treat taste SO much better.
 That’s why I love making desserts like this cherry crumb cake!
 As a trained pastry chef I love to make the most out of each seasons produce.

-It also feeds 10-12 people depending on how big you cut the slices.
+This cherry cake feeds 10-12 people depending on how big you cut the slices.
 I know I would want a BIG slice of this!

 If you want to change it up you can try my banana coffee cake, my apple coffee cake or even my rhubarb coffee cake!